foursides/foursides.github.io/_posts/2016-11-24-Mindfulness-Reading-List---.md

 Both are highly recommended to purchase and explore to see how modern practitioners are following mindfulness around the world.

-Finally, as a thank you for reading this and following me, I’m offering you the opportunity of receiving a book by Chögyam Trungpa Rinpoche, *[Mindfulness In Action][18]: Making Friends with Yourself through Meditation and Everyday Awareness*.
-An easier read than the book I suggested earlier, and one to share with friends and family.
-Amazon only allows me to do the give-away for US residents, unfortunately.
-My Canadian friends can still share the link and maybe I can do something extra for them.

-[Enter the give-away!][19]

 Hope you found this list of books interesting.
 Please consider sharing it with your friends and networks to spread the message of mindfulness.

 [1]:	http://ryanholiday.net/reading-newsletter/ "Ryan Holiday's Reading Recommendations"